leishaaf/Leisha-Figuerres-CS-Project-Portfolio/README.md

 Here is a portfolio of some projects I've worked on during my Computer Science career.

-What I’m Working On
+What I’m Currently Working On
-Learning React and Node.js by building my own full-stack projects
+- Growing my skills by building my own full-stack projects outside of school using tools I learned in a recent internship

+- In my curriculum, currently learning GO and C

-Diving deeper into ethical AI, human-centered design, and experimental tech
+- Diving deeper into ethical AI, human-centered design, and experimental tech

-Exploring more about APIs, database integration, and collaborative tools
+- Exploring more about APIs, database integration, and collaborative tools

-🛠️ Languages & Tools
+Languages & Tools
-Backend: Python (Flask), Java, Node.js (learning)
+- Backend: Python (Flask), Java, Node.js (learning)
-Frontend: HTML, CSS, JavaScript (learning React)
+- Frontend: HTML, CSS, JavaScript (learning React)

 Email: leisha.figuerres@yahoo.com
 LinkedIn: www.linkedin.com/in/leisha-figuerres-862096347